The Atlantic: Founding and initial growth

 At that dinner he announced his idea for the magazine:

 Mr. Cabot is much wiser than I am.
 Dr. Holmes can write funnier verses than I can.
 Mr. Motley can write history better than I. Mr. Emerson is a philosopher and I am not.
 Mr. Lowell knows more of the old poets than I. But none of you knows the American people as well as I do.

+The magazine's founders included Francis H. Underwood and prominent writers W. E. B. Du Bois, Ralph Waldo Emerson, Oliver Wendell Holmes Sr., Henry Wadsworth Longfellow, Harriet Beecher Stowe, and John Greenleaf Whittier.
+James Russell Lowell was its first editor.
+Stowe was invited to the dinner party but declined because it served alcohol; nevertheless she signed the manifesto that set out the goals of the paper along with Herman Melville and Nathaniel Hawthorne, and The Atlantic today credits her as one of its founders.

-The Atlantics first issue was published in November 1857, and quickly gained notability as one of the finest magazines in the English-speaking world.
+The Atlantics first issue was published in November 1857.
+By its third year, it was published by Boston publishing house Ticknor and Fields, which later became part of Houghton Mifflin.
 In 1878, the magazine absorbed The Galaxy, a competitor monthly magazine founded a dozen years previously by William Conant Church and his brother Francis P. Church; it had published works by Mark Twain, Walt Whitman, Ion Hanford Perdicaris and Henry James.
 In 1879, The Atlantic had offices in Winthrop Square in Boston and at 21 Astor Place in New York City.
+During the 19th and 20th centuries, the magazine also published the annual The Atlantic Monthly Almanac.

+20th century

+The magazine was purchased in 1908 by then-editor Ellery Sedgwick and remained in Boston.
+The Atlantic Monthly Press was founded in 1917; for many years, it was operated in partnership with Little, Brown and Company.
+Its published books included Drums Along the Mohawk (1936) and Blue Highways (1982).
+The press was sold in 1986; today it is an imprint of Grove Atlantic.